mbounthavong/Cost-as-a-dependent-variable/README.md

 ## Past presentations
-I presented some of these materials in the past on the VA Health Economics Resource Center (HERC) cyberseminar, which you can find here: https://www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_archive.cfm?SessionID=6337&Seriesid=66 (Currently, this content is only avaialble internally.)
+I presented some of these materials in the past on the VA Health Economics Resource Center (HERC) cyberseminar, which you can find here: https://www.hsrd.research.va.gov/for_researchers/cyber_seminars/archives/video_archive.cfm?SessionID=6337&Seriesid=66 (Currently, this content is only available internally.)

 # Disclaimers